randrade23/CNFconverter/README.md

 #CNFconverter

-Convert any formula to Conjunctive Normal Form
+Convert any formula to Conjunctive Normal Form.
+No simplifications take place (yet).

 ##Reference sheet for symbols